aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 | Validate | "/home/groups/comp3710/HipMRI_Study_open/keras_slices_data/keras_slices_validate" |

 The script works with the absolute paths for the data directories, and so does not rely on the data folders being set up in a specific location relative to the working directory.
 Any plots, visualisations, or reconstructions are not shown in-editor, but are saved to a specified directory.
 For this project, "/home/Student/s4532467/plots" was used.

+If you wish to run the script with a different dataset, you will need to modify the data directories in `dataset.py`, modify the number of channels in `config`, and potentially, evaluate what different pre-processing, standardisation, and train/test splitting is required for your specific problem and data.

 ## Results